Lightning-Universe/lightning-bolts/README.md

 For example a callback to help train SSL models would be a great contribution, however the next greatest SSL model from your latest paper would be a good contribution to [Lightning Flash](https://github.com/PyTorchLightning/lightning-flash).

-We've done a better job within [Lightning Flash](https://github.com/PyTorchLightning/lightning-flash) to implement SOTA models for applied research.
-We suggest looking at our [VISSL](<>) Flash integration for SSL based tasks.
+Use [Lightning Flash](https://github.com/PyTorchLightning/lightning-flash) to train, predict and serve state-of-the-art models for applied research.
+We suggest looking at our [VISSL](https://lightning-flash.readthedocs.io/en/latest/integrations/vissl.html) Flash integration for SSL based tasks.

-See our [deprecated implementations](<>) for more information.
+See [Deprecated Modules](https://lightning-bolts.readthedocs.io/en/latest/deprecated.html) for more information.

 ## Contribute!